 EOU is committed to resolving all Title IX issues.
 However extra support may be needed.
 Click for more information on Gender-Based & Sexual Misconduct Reporting and Support Options.

-Under federal law and university policy, EOU is required to investigate all reports of interpersonal violence: sexual harassment, sexual assault, dating violence, domestic violence, and stalking that are brought to our attention.
-The extent of the investigation will depend on the amount of information that is shared about the incident.
-We believe it is the right of the victim/survivor of interpersonal violence to decide if they wish to report an incident, and how much information they wish to share about the incident.
+You get to choose – it is your storyUnder federal law and University policy, EOU is required to investigate all reports of interpersonal violence: sexual harassment, sexual assault, dating violence, domestic violence, and stalking that are brought to our attention.
+The extent of the investigation depends on the amount of information that is shared about the incident.
+You can also request changes to your academic, housing, transportation and working situations, at this time.

-Most faculty, staff and some students are required by university policy to report incidents of interpersonal violence of which they become aware.
-However, some staff have been designated as “Confidential Resources” meaning that they are not required under university policy or the law to divulge information about interpersonal violence.
-Students who are uncertain about reporting their assault may find comfort in first meeting with a Confidential Resource to explore all options available to them, and to receive information about campus and community supports.
+Some staff are designated as Confidential Resources meaning they are not required under University policy or the law to divulge information about interpersonal violence.
+Students who are uncertain about reporting their assault may find comfort in first meeting with a Confidential Resource to explore options available to them, and to receive information about campus and community supports.

-The university’s Title IX Coordinator will respond to all reports of potential physical, emotional, sexual or gender-based harassment or misconduct in a manner that is timely, supportive, and fair.
+The University’s Title IX Coordinator will respond to all reports of potential physical, emotional, sexual or gender-based harassment or misconduct in a manner that is timely, supportive, and fair.
 It is important to note that these procedures provide individuals who have experienced an incident of sexual or gender-based harassment or misconduct with the ability to provide input and maintain a large degree of control over how their issue is handled at every point in the process.